phianova/KettleOn/README.md

 This is a fullstack [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-We used UI components from [ShadCN] and [Aceternity], as well as video hosting from [Next-Videos] and TailwindCSS styling.
+We used UI components from [ShadCN](https://ui.shadcn.com/) and [Aceternity](https://ui.aceternity.com/), as well as video hosting from [Next-Videos](https://www.npmjs.com/package/next-videos) and TailwindCSS styling.
 The site is built in TypeScript.

 Our backend API service was built with tRPC/TanStack Query, MongoDB and Mongoose.

-We used [Kinde] for authentication, utilising both their NextJS SDK and their API.
+We used [Kinde](https://kinde.com/) for authentication, utilising both their NextJS SDK and their API.

 We used the ChatGPT API to build our "Mastermind-style" general knowledge quiz.